falseAzure/infineac/README.rst

 InFineac is a Python package that extracts financial insights from earnings calls using NLP.
 Earnings calls are a rich source of information for investors, that are held quarterly by publicly traded companies.
-It uses the spaCy_ library for NLP
+It heavily uses the spaCy_ and BERTopic_ libraries for the NLP tasks.

 .. end overview